coralproject/talk/docs/docs/auth.md

 - USERNAME_MAX_LENGTH = `30`
 - USERNAME_MIN_LENGTH = `3`

-_NOTE: SSO users are not subject to username restricitons_
+_NOTE: SSO users are not subject to username restrictions_